What is the project study area?

 What will be studied as part of this project?

 The access to Pinckney Island National Wildlife Refuge and the C.C.
 Haigh, Jr. boat ramp will also be studied for possible improvements.
-Cultural and Natural Resources in the area will be catalogued and considered when developing the roadway and bridge improvement alternatives.
+Cultural and Natural Resources in the area will be cataloged and considered when developing the roadway and bridge improvement alternatives.

 What is the timeline for this project and where are you now?